-A Nurse Practitioner is a point of primary healthcare contact who works collaboratively with physicians and other practitioners at WholeHealth Chicago and can diagnose and treat a wide array of health problems.
-They are an excellent source for acute care, medication refills, wellness exams, physical exams and even as a primary health care practitioner.
+An Advanced Practice Nurse Practitioner is a point of primary healthcare contact who works collaboratively with physicians and other practitioners at WholeHealth Chicago and can diagnose and treat a wide array of health problems.
+They are an excellent source for acute care, medication refills, wellness exams, physical exams and as a primary health care practitioner.

 What is an Advanced Practice Nurse (APN)?